- Interesting perspectives for a post-apocalyptic story

 My Name is Monster by Katie Hale provides a unique perspective on the post-apocalyptic story that so often pits man against man.
 In a world where some mysterious Sickness kills everyone, Monster’s only purpose is to survive.
 At least that’s her only purpose until she runs into a feral child.

 The plot of the story is fairly predictable.
 Post-apocalyptic stories need characters.
-Where My Name is Monster does well is to tell a story using only two characters.
+What My Name is Monster does well is to tell a story using only two characters.
 Because these two characters are female, the perspective of the story is unique in that the fear or threat of rampaging groups of men is absent.

 It wouldn’t be too difficult to apply a feminist lens to this story: Monster empowers herself by owning her name.
 She’s raised in a patriarchal society that has certain expectations of how women should behave, but she’s torn between those expectations and her own desires.
 Society rejects the decision she makes, and all of this is evident during Monster’s childhood with the bikini, the haircut, and the bullying.
 And later in the story, Monster admits to the depth of her indoctrination when she questions her own femininity or value when she learns about her inability to have children.